DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Ship Modes ###

 Ship modes only affect AI-controlled ships.
 Ship modes can only be set in the GUI.
+Multiple modes can be set.

 Mode | Effect | Notes
 :---: | :--- | :---